Grades 6 to 10 IB Curriculum

-- Learning to see creatively (portfolio of studio and outdoor photography): This unit provides students with hands-on experience in taking photographs in both the studio and outdoor settings, as they explore creative ways to capture subjects and ideas across a range of genres and styles.
+- Learning to see creatively (portfolio of studio and outdoor photography) This unit provides students with hands-on experience in taking photographs in the studio + outdoor settings, as they explore creative ways to capture subjects and ideas across a range of genres and styles.

-- Moving pictures (portfolio of short films): This unit introduces students to the language of film.
+- Pictures in Motion (portfolio of short films) This unit introduces students to the language of film.
 Working in collaboration and individually, students create a portfolio of short films exploring techniques in video image capture and editing to communicate a range of narratives and ideas.

 Power, Rebels, and Revolutions